XYPB/MaMA/README.md

 #### Define your data folder

-Before you proceed, you need to define the directory to all your datasets.
+Before you proceed, you need to define the directory for all your datasets.
 You can change this at [here](https://github.com/XYPB/MaMA/blob/aefc7750f23b0d163feade8732e957c4a7552480/dataset/constants_val.py#L5), replace `<path-to-your-data-folder>` with your own path.

 Besides, you also need to use your own Huggingface API token to access and download pretrained encoders.
 You need to search `<replace-with-your-hf-api-token>` within the repo, and replace it with your own API tokens.